nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-11-26-configure-a-dns-server-for-an-azure-virtual-network/index.md

 ---
+title: Configure a DNS server for an Azure Virtual Network
+date: 2014-11-26
+author: MrHinsh
 id: "10878"
-title: "Configure a DNS server for an Azure Virtual Network"
-date: "2014-11-26"
-categories:
-  - "install-and-configuration"
-tags:
-  - "azure"
-  - "dns"
-  - "virtual-network"
-coverImage: "nakedalm-windows-logo-4-4.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "configure-a-dns-server-for-an-azure-virtual-network"
+slug: configure-a-dns-server-for-an-azure-virtual-network
 aliases:
 - /blog/configure-a-dns-server-for-an-azure-virtual-network
+tags:
+- azure
+- dns
+- virtual-network
+categories:
+- install-and-configuration
+coverImage: nakedalm-windows-logo-4-4.png

 ---

 I just got done [configuring a DC in Azure for AAD integrated Release Management](http://nkdagility.com/configuring-dc-azure-aad-integrated-release-management/) and I need to now Configure a DNS server for an Azure Virtual Network.
 This will tell Azure that any servers that are added to this virtual network should use this DNS server.
 This should allow any machine added to this virtual network to be able to join the domain that we have configured.